-If you’re looking for tips to waterproof a rabbit hutch you’re in the right place.
+If you’re looking for tips to weatherproof a rabbit hutch, you’re in the right place.
 This post brings you some advice and guidance on protecting your rabbit and its hutch from adverse weather conditions.

 Owning and raising rabbits can be a fun, exciting experience.
 But, with great fun comes great responsibilities.
 You are now responsible for caring and nurturing a small mammal.
 Have you thought about its safety during the worst of weather, as well as threats from predators?

 Why Weatherproof Your Hutch?

 Rabbits are highly adaptive creatures in their own environment.
 They spend a lot of their time in fields and valleys and are accustomed to a variety of different weather conditions.
-With that being said, when you take a rabbit out of their natural habitat you remove their ability to find shelter and have access to their burrow which keeps they can hide in when the weather gets too intolerable.
+With that being said, when you take a rabbit out of their natural habitat you remove their ability to find shelter and have access to their burrow which they can hide in when the weather gets too intolerable.

 A way to remedy their lack of ability to burrow and find shelter on their own is to make sure you weatherproof according to the weather.
 This includes insulating during colder weather to prevent freezing, shading during extreme heat to prevent heat exhaustion, and even sheltering from extreme winds that cause damage to your rabbit hutch.
-All of which have to be constantly considered when owning and caring for a rabbit.
+All of these have to be constantly considered when owning and caring for a rabbit.

 The Risks of Not Weatherproofing

-As we just explained above the importance of weatherproofing your hutch, we will explain the possible risks you may run into if you neglect to weatherproof your rabbit hutch.
-First and foremost if you do not weatherproof your rabbit hutch you run the risk of your pet becoming very ill or even dying.
+As we just explained the importance of weatherproofing your hutch, we will explain the possible risks you may run into if you neglect to weatherproof your rabbit hutch.
+First and foremost, if you do not weatherproof your rabbit hutch, you run the risk of your pet becoming very ill or even dying.

 These burrows are underground and prevent the rabbit from freezing in the winter months.
 So since they are unable to burrow on their own, not weatherproofing will hurt your rabbit.